 You Don’t Have Permission to Create an API Key

-When trying to setup an API key, you may receive this message.
+When trying to setup an API key, you may receive this message (demonstrated in the screenshot below).
 It means exactly what it says.

 You’ll need to create new credentials before an API key can be generated.

 - Click on the “Credentials” link in the lefthand sidebar.

 - Click the “Create credentials” button.